heykayla/my-writing/contributing-guide/guide_contributing-guide.md

 ### About the “Community engagement” section

-Provide information on how contributors can engage with your project outside of their contributions; this can include sharing recurring meeting details, a link to your project’s Slack space, an email distribution group, or a link that allows contributors to sign up for newsletters.
+Provide information on how contributors can engage with your project outside of their contributions.
+You can include details of recurring meetings, a link to your project's Slack space, an email distribution group, or a link that allows contributors to sign up for newsletters.

 ### About the “Share ideas” section

 Describe how contributors can propose their ideas for the project.
-Ideas can be suggestions for process improvements, new tools to use, new documentation, and more.
+Ideas can be suggestions for process improvements, new tools, new documentation, and more.
 Ensure you mention where and how contributors can share their ideas and the review and approval process.
 Alternatively, you can share a link to a template or form that contributors can use to share their ideas.

 ### About the “Before you start” section